lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 ## Introduction

-Today, all popular NoSQL databases like [Cassandra](http://cassandra.apache.org/), [MongoDB](https://www.mongodb.com/scale/apache-open-source-projects) or [HBase](https://hbase.apache.org/) claim to provide eventual consistency and offer mechanisms to tune consistency.
+Today, all popular NoSQL databases like [Cassandra](http://cassandra.apache.org/), [MongoDB](https://www.mongodb.com/scale/apache-open-source-projects) or [HBase](https://hbase.apache.org/) claim to provide _eventual consistency_ and offer mechanisms to tune consistency.

-*__What is a consistency model?__*

 A consistency model is a contract between the distributed data store and processes, in which if the processes agree to obey rules for ordering the read/write operations, the underlying data store will precisely specify the result of these operations.
-According to [DataStax](https://docs.datastax.com/en/archived/cassandra/2.0/cassandra/dml/dml_config_consistency_c.html), consistency refers to how up-to-date and synchronized a row of Cassandra data is on all of its replicas.
+In the context of Cassandra, consistency ["refers to how up-to-date and synchronized a row of Cassandra data is on all of its replicas"](https://docs.datastax.com/en/archived/cassandra/2.0/cassandra/dml/dml_config_consistency_c.html).

-A _strongly consistent_ system guarantees that all operations are seen in the same order by all the nodes in the cluster, i.e., global total ordering of all read and write operations.
+Under strong consistency, all operations are seen in the same order by all the nodes in the cluster; that is, there must be a global total ordering of all read and write operations.
 This introduces high latency, as a lot of synchronization is required which hampers availability and scalability.
-On the other hand, _eventual consistency_ is easier to implement and provides lower latency as there is no synchronization overhead.
-It guarantees that if no updates are made to a given data item, eventually all replicas will converge and return the last updated value of the data item.
+On the other hand, eventual consistency merely guarantees that if no updates are made to a given data item, eventually all replicas will converge and return the last updated value of the data item.
+It provides lower latency, as there is no synchronization overhead.

-[_Tunable consistency_](https://docs.datastax.com/en/archived/cassandra/2.1/cassandra/dml/dmlAboutDataConsistency.html) is where clients have the flexibility to adjust the consistency levels as per the application requirements, ranging from strong to eventual consistency.
-Cassandra provides different read and write consistency levels and users can fine-tune these levels by explicitly modifying Cassandra's configuration file.
-An operation’s consistency level specifies how many replicas in the cluster need to acknowledge the coordinator node.
+Cassandra's [_tunable consistency_](http://cassandra.apache.org/doc/latest/architecture/dynamo.html#tunable-consistency) is intended to give clients the flexibility to adjust consistency levels to meet application requirements.
+Cassandra provides different read and write consistency levels, and users can fine-tune these levels by explicitly modifying Cassandra's configuration file.
+The consistency level associated with an operation determines the number of replicas in the cluster that must respond with an acknowledgment for that operation to succeed.

-In this blog post, we will go over Cassandra’s consistency levels, [Light Weight Transactions (LWT)](https://www.datastax.com/dev/blog/lightweight-transactions-in-cassandra-2-0) which provide serial consistency, [vector clocks](https://amturing.acm.org/p558-lamport.pdf), and the [Jepsen](https://aphyr.com/posts/294-call-me-maybe-cassandra) analysis of distributed concurrency [bugs in Cassandra](https://issues.apache.org/jira/projects/CASSANDRA/issues).
+In this blog post, we will go over Cassandra’s consistency levels, [Light Weight Transactions (LWT)](https://www.datastax.com/dev/blog/lightweight-transactions-in-cassandra-2-0) which provide serial consistency, some background on [vector clocks](https://amturing.acm.org/p558-lamport.pdf), and the [2013 Jepsen analysis of Cassandra](https://aphyr.com/posts/294-call-me-maybe-cassandra) that revealed a number of consistency-related bugs.

 ## Cassandra's Model of Consistency

-Let's establish a [few definitions](https://docs.datastax.com/en/archived/cassandra/2.0/cassandra/dml/dmlAboutDataConsistency.html) before getting started:
+Let's establish a [few definitions](http://cassandra.apache.org/doc/latest/architecture/dynamo.html#replication) before getting started:

   * RF (Replication Factor): the number of copies of each data item
   * R: the number of replicas that are contacted when a data object is accessed through a read operation (the _read set_)
   * W: the number of replicas that need to acknowledge the receipt of the update before the update completes (the _write set_)
   * QUORUM: sum_of_replication_factors/2 + 1, where sum_of_replication_factors = sum of all the replication factor settings for each data center

-R + W > RF is a strong consistency model, where the write set and the read set always overlap.
+If R + W > RF, the write set and the read set always overlap, resulting in what the Cassandra documentation describes as ["strong" consistency](http://cassandra.apache.org/doc/latest/architecture/dynamo.html#picking-consistency-levels).

-Configuring RF, R and W in this model depend on the application for which the storage system is being used.
-In a write-intensive application, setting W=1 and R=RF can affect durability in as failures can result in conflicting writes.
+The right choices for RF, R and W in this model depend on the application for which the storage system is being used.
+In a write-intensive application, setting W=1 and R=RF can affect durability, as failures can result in conflicting writes.
 In read-intensive applications, setting W=RF and R=1 can affect the probability of the write succeeding.

-So, to provide strong consistency and fault tolerance for balanced read-write requests, these two properties are appropriate:
+To provide strong consistency and fault tolerance for a balanced mix of reads and writes, one should ensure that these two properties hold:

   * R + W > RF
   * R = W = QUORUM

 For example, a system with configuration RF=3, W=2, and R=2 provides strong consistency.

 R + W <= RF is a weaker consistency model, where there is a possibility that the read and write set will not overlap and the system is vulnerable to reading from nodes that have not yet received the updates.

 ### Read Requests in Cassandra

-As mentioned in the [DataStax documentation for Cassandra](https://docs.datastax.com/en/archived/cassandra/2.0/cassandra/dml/dmlAboutDataConsistency.html), Cassandra can send three types of read requests to a replica:

-1. Direct read request
-2. Digest request
-3. Background read repair request
+As [the Cassandra documentation explains](https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlClientRequestsRead.html), Cassandra can send three types of read requests to a replica: direct read requests, _digest_ requests, and background read repair requests.
+A [digest request](https://wiki.apache.org/cassandra/DigestQueries) returns only a hash of the data being read instead of the actual data.
+The purpose of a digest request is to allow quick comparisons of the contents of replicas: if the hashes disagree, then the actual data will disagree as well.

-The coordinator node sends one replica node with a direct read request and a digest request to a number of replicas determined by the consistency level specified by the client.
-These contacted nodes return the requested data and the coordinator compares the rows from each replica to ensure consistency.
-If all replicas are not in sync, the coordinator chooses the data with the latest timestamp and forwards the result back to the client.
+When reading, the coordinator node sends a direct read request to one replica, and a digest request to a number of replicas determined by the consistency level specified by the client.
+If all replicas are not in sync, the coordinator chooses the data with the latest timestamp and sends the result back to the client.
 Meanwhile, a background read repair request is sent to out-of-date replicas to ensure that the requested data is made consistent on all replicas.

-The following table shows the read consistency levels that Cassandra provides:
+The following table shows some of the [read consistency levels](https://docs.datastax.com/en/cassandra/3.0/cassandra/dml/dmlConfigConsistency.html#dmlConfigConsistency__dml-config-read-consistency) that Cassandra provides:

 | Consistency Level        | Usage                                                   |
 | -------------------------|------------------------------------------------------------------------------------------|